containers/image_build/README.md

   * `quay.io/containers/*:latest` and `quay.io/*/stable:latest` -
     Built daily using the same `Containerfile` as above.
 The tool versions will remain the "latest" available in Fedora.
+  * `quay.io/containers/aio:latest` and `quay.io/containers/aio:<date stamp>` -
+    "All In One" image containing Podman, Buildah, and Skopeo.
+Built weekly using a similar `Containerfile` as the Podman and Buildah images.
+It's a smaller, minimal image, intended to be used as a base-image for development containers or CI/automation.
   * `quay.io/*/testing:latest` - This image is built daily, using the latest tooling version available in the Fedora `updates-testing` repository.
   * `quay.io/*/upstream:latest` - This image is built daily using the latest